ryanirl/torchvf/README.md

 TorchVF is a unifying Python library for using vector fields for lightweight proposal-free instance segmentation.
-The TorchVF library provides generalizable functions to automate ground truth vector field computation, interpolation of discrete vector fields, numeric integration solvers, clustering functions, and various other utilities.
+The TorchVF library provides generalizable functions to automate ground truth vector field computation, interpolation of discretely sampled vector fields, numeric integration solvers, clustering functions, and various other utilities.

 This repository also provides all configs, code, and tools necessary to reproduce the results in my